 - The Hutongs: I absolutely love these old districts with the courtyards and the narrow alleys where life still appears to be like it has been decades ago.

 - My Wonton soup and fruits for breakfast.
-I love asian food and a good soup is a great start into the day for me.
+I love Asian food and a good soup is a great start to the day for me.
 At the place where I stayed the Wontons were handmade and freshly prepared.

 What I don’t miss

 - The Traffic.
 The traffic in Beijing drove me crazy.
 There seems to be traffic jam day and night everywhere in the city.
-I didn’t drive myself in Beijing, but I got stuck in traffic numerous times when taking a taxi from A to B, even on a Sunday morning before 10 AM on my way to the chinese wedding.
+I didn’t drive myself in Beijing, but I got stuck in traffic numerous times when taking a taxi from A to B, even on a Sunday morning before 10 AM on my way to the Chinese wedding of Leon’s friend.

 - ALWAYS, take your first chance, ALWAYS.
 You never know if you’ll get a second one.
 This is something I already had to learn on my previous travels, but which I had to realize on this trip once again.

 - If an idea for something comes up, no matter if it is a trip or anything else: go for it right away, at least when it comes up for the second time.
 Don’t wait, don’t hesitate – just do it!